mbod/comm2550_F23/syllabus.md

     [EHRS-recommended
     Aries mask](https://ehrs.upenn.edu/covid-19/mask-guidance-march-15-2022) as opposed to a single layer cloth mask)."
 (UPenn Public
     Health Guidance).

+-   This is a request for us to think socially about how our choices impact others and how we can maximize learning opportunities.
+There is some data and a infographic you can critique as budding data scientists at <https://bit.ly/MMWR7106>. **Please respect each other's choices on this issue**.

+-   The information and advice on [this page](https://www.georgetown.edu/coronavirus/) (from a different educational institution) is helpful.

 ## 2. ZOOM AND CLASS RECORDINGS